gokhankurtulus/jsoncache/README.md

 ## License

-Csrf is open-source software released under the [MIT License](LICENSE).
+JsonCache is open-source software released under the [MIT License](LICENSE).
 Feel free to modify and use it in your projects.

 ## Contributions

-Contributions to Csrf are welcome!
+Contributions to JsonCache are welcome!
 If you find any issues or have suggestions for improvements, please create an issue or submit a pull request on the [GitHub repository](https://github.com/gokhankurtulus/jsoncache).